evanpurkhiser/resume/resume/readme.md

 Sure I have done my fair share of tinkering with things like C++, Java, Python, Lua, or whatever, but I wouldn't consider these something that I could say I'm highly experienced with.
 Of course, that's not to say I'm not a fast learner.
-I would love to pickup a new technology and build something cool learn about how it works!
+I would love to pickup a new technology and build something cool to learn about how it works!

 Also please don't ask for my resume in Microsoft Word format!